 The Church of Santa Maria in Vallicella (Rome) was granted as the headquarters of the first Congregation of the Oratory of Saint Philip Neri; it was completely renovated soon after, and consecrated in 1577.
 This church is an artistic masterpiece, having received contributions from some of the most renowned artists and architects from the 16th century onwards.
 Whilst the Oratorians apparently never developed their own brand of “artistic style” – as occurred with other religious institutions –, the fact remains that they sponsored a vast number of works of art, often of considerable significance, forming a corpus that is yet to be studied in due depth.

-We are thus encouraging academic researchers and independent scholars to present their paper proposals (300 words + a brief biographical sketch of 100 words) for the international conference Congregation of the Oratory of Saint Philip Neri: Art and Culture, to debate art and culture of the Oratorians through all periods and geographical areas.
-The conference will take place in Lisbon, at the Calouste Gulbenkian Foundation, between 15 and 17 October 2020, organised by ARTIS - Institute of Art History at the School of Arts and Humanities of the University of Lisbon.
+We are thus encouraging academic researchers and independent scholars to present their paper proposals (300 words + a brief biographical sketch of 100 words, until 10 May 2020) for the international conference Congregation of the Oratory of Saint Philip Neri: Art and Culture, to debate art and culture of the Oratorians through all periods and geographical areas.
+The conference will take place in Lisbon, at the Calouste Gulbenkian Foundation, between 21 and 23 October 2021, organised by ARTIS - Institute of Art History at the School of Arts and Humanities of the University of Lisbon.